 On October 13th, 2010, while visiting friends in Florida, our almost 2 year old son climbed down from his chair at the dinner table to follow his siblings to the kitchen to get dessert.
 On the way, he took a detour, unbeknownst to us, to the pool to pull a toy out.
-He fell in and was down for probably over 5 minutes.
+He fell in and was down for probably over 15 minutes in very hot water.
 Thankfully, our dear friend Tami found him; and his father and Uncle Kirk revived him with CPR.
+He was life flighted from Sarasota Florida to All Children's in St. Petersburg.
+After a week in ICU then a week to stabilize, he was transferred to Denver Childrens for the next 3 months, with little progress in recovery, although we were blessed with a lot of support from friends and family.
 This is our journey down the path of living with a brain injured child.
 We are hopeful for Ryan's recovery, and continue to covet your prayers.
 Donations for Ryan can be sent to EMI 130 E.Kiowa #200, Colorado Springs CO 80903, designated "Hoffman Support"

 For those of you who haven’t heard, our 22-month year old son Ryan nearly drowned last Wednesday night, Oct 13 in a pool while we were on vacation in Sarasota Florida.
 After pulling his seemingly lifeless body out of the water after a hopefully brief, but unknown period of time, we started CPR.
 After 5 minutes the ambulance showed up and took over.
 In route to the local hospital they discovered he had a pulse and he started to do some breathing on his own.
 After getting briefly stabilized he was life-flighted here to All-Childrens’ Hospital in St. Petersburg where he has been in the pediatric ICU.